-The heart of the 12 Volt system is the RV battery so choose yours wisely.
+The heart of the 12 volt system is the RV battery so choose yours wisely.
 Your battery is essentially a storage device for electrical energy.
-We recommend a RV / Marine Deep Cycle battery for our applications.
+Keystone RV recommends at minimum group 24- 12V deep cycle batteries.
+There are a variety of battery types that may be utilized to achieve your camping needs such as AGM, Gel, and (Lithium-see Note below) etc. which can be purchased and installed by your local dealer.
+Please check the convertor manual placed in your Keystone packet to determine if the charge capabilities meet the requirements of the battery being selected.
 Before you select your battery, define your camping needs thoroughly.
 For example, if you will typically camp with access to 120V to plug in the shoreline cord, a standard deep cycle battery should suffice.
 If you will be camping without access to 120V and will rely heavily on battery to run the many features in your RV, you need to consider a deep cycle battery that has considerable amperage available or possibly installing 2 batteries for your needs.

 A well charged and maintained battery is critical for proper operation of the appliances and features within your RV.
 A battery which is not well charged and maintained can cause intermittent or failure of operation with most of the 12V components in your RV.
 Follow the charging and maintenance instructions closely for the battery you select.

-Your Dutchmen RV will charge your RV battery when plugged into the tow vehicle and when the shoreline cord is plugged into a 120V power source.
+Your Keystone RV will charge your RV battery when plugged into the tow vehicle and when the shoreline cord is plugged into a 120V power source.